Adi1042003/Hack-n-Lead_veterans/README.md

 # Hack-n-Lead_veterans
-This is the esp32 code for check the loading of dumpers
+This is the esp32 code for check the loading of dumpers.